The BEST Icefields Parkway Hotels

 Stay at one of these Icefields Parkway hotels for tremendous access to Canada’s most famous stretch of scenic highway.
 The hotels, lodges, cabins, and hostels along the Icefields Parkway can all cater to any type of traveler.

-It should be noted that many of the hotels along the Parkway close for the winter.
+It is worth noting that many hotels along the Parkway close in the winter.
 The accommodation options along the Icefields Parkway that are open in the winter are Alpine Village Cabin Resort Jasper, The Lodge At Bow Lake, and a few hostels.

 Looking for what to do on the Icefields Parkway?
 See our full guide!